cjdbarlow/Part-One/pulse_oximetry.md

 * Venous pulsation
-Detected as pulsatile flow, and erronously interpreted by the microprocessor as arterial flow.
+Detected as pulsatile flow, and erroneously interpreted by the microprocessor as arterial flow.

 * Confounded by ambient light